 THE CENTRE FOR REGIONAL AND URBAN INNOVATION AND STATISTICAL EXPLORATION

 (CRUISE) is the outcome of collaboration between Statistics South Africa and the University of Stellenbosch.
 Since 2011, CRUISE has been providing research and training in urban and regional systems to capacitate the public sector, non-governmental organisations and international development agencies in the African continent.
-Our primary aim is to provide outcome-orientated research and the production of accurate statistical and spatial data to decision makers that will enable effective policy formulation.
+Our primary aim is to provide outcome-orientated research and the production of accurate statistical and spatial data to decision makers that will enable effective urban analysis and policy formulation.

 COMMITTING TO CRUISE